Eyepiece: Field of view

 This formula also indicates that, for an eyepiece design with a given apparent field of view, the barrel diameter will determine the maximum focal length possible for that eyepiece, as no field stop can be larger than the barrel itself.
-For example, a Plössl with 45° apparent field of view in a 1.25 inch barrel would yield a maximum focal length of 35mm.
+For example, a Plössl with 45° apparent field of view in a 1.25 inch barrel would yield a maximum focal length of 35 mm.

 Anything longer requires larger barrel or the view is restricted by the edge, effectively making the field of view less than 45°.

 Barrel diameter

 Eyepieces for telescopes and microscopes are usually interchanged to increase or decrease the magnification, and to enable the user to select a type with certain performance characteristics.
 To allow this, eyepieces come in standardized "Barrel diameters".

 Telescope eyepieces

 There are six standard barrel diameters for telescopes.
 The barrel sizes (usually expressed in inches) are: